 Today's History Trivia for October 7

-1993 First black American to win the Nobel Prize in literature Toni Morrison, author of Beloved (1987, Pulitzer) and Jazz (1992), wins the prize.
+1993 First Black Woman to Win the Nobel Prize in Literature Toni Morrison, author of Beloved (1987, Pulitzer) and Jazz (1992), wins the prize.
 This also made her the first African-American to win the prize.

 1985 Achille Lauro The Italian cruise ship is hijacked by the Palestine Liberation Front, who kill wheelchair-bound Leon Klinghoffer.

 1983 James Bond Never Say Never Again premiers in the U.S., 14th in the James Bond series, it starred Sean Connery as 007.

 1903 Attempted Manned Flight Prof. Langley attempts to fly his Aerodrome.
 It sank in the Potomac River.
 He had successfully made several unmanned flights with his steam-powered craft.